izenynn/my-linux-config/README.md

 ## How to install

-Clone the repo (with submodules):
+1. Clone the repo (with submodules):
 ```sh
 git clone --recurse-submodules https://github.com/izenynn/linux-config.git
 ```

+2. Change line 5 of `conf/.zshrc` to match your user home, and line 3 in `setup.sh`.

-To install just run the script `setup.sh` with sudo (for installations) and follow the instructions (some parts must be done manually):
+3. To install just run the script `setup.sh` with sudo (for installations) and follow the instructions (some parts must be done manually):
 ```sh
 chmod +x ./setup.sh
 sudo ./setup